deephaven/deephaven-core/py/README.md

 python3 -m venv .venv # Create a venv.
 Only needed once. source .venv/bin/activate # Activate the virtual environment.
 ```

+A virtual environment only exists in the terminal it's run from.
+New or other terminal windows or tabs will need to activate the virtual environment again.

 Once finished with a virtual environment, exiting is done with a single command.